Quality and equality are two aspects of the apprenticeship experience that go hand-in-hand and should be given the highest priority.

 - Carry out equality and diversity training for managers and others involved in recruitment.

-- Introduce flexible working for all young people.
+- Introduce flexible working for all in the workplace including options of part-time apprenticeships.

 - Offer work experience to local schools, including same-sex open days.